The VFX remixer reveals his chicken and cheese roots, and how he doesn't watch much of anything at all.

 The Lonely Island baseball Netflix special, Flying Lotus cult horror Kuso, KFC's recent excursions in surrealist branding; you may not know it, but Canadian Nick DenBoer has had his hand in all these things and more, usually under his own name or the more cheeky moniker of Smearballs.

 His comedy is rooted in that very American post-Tim and Eric tradition, and yet there are surprising European caveats to the man.
-When we meet for this interview, we're in his motherland of the Netherlands, backstage at the Playgrounds 2019 in Eindhoven where he's just finished one of his hilarious presentations (and for whom he made the festival's amazing titles, below).
+When we meet for this interview, we're in his motherland of the Netherlands, backstage at Playgrounds The Art Department 2019 in Eindhoven where he's just finished one of his hilarious presentations (and for whom he made the festival's amazing titles, below).

 I discover also that before he made his name with the poultry-infused Kubrick remix The Chickening, DenBoer cut his teeth on weird and whimsical British website B3TA, and there's a clear Monty Python shout-out in the climax to his characteristically giddy Playgrounds titles.